fan40/python_network_automation/README.md

-# 🔧 Network Automation Project with Python & Netmiko
+# 🔧 Network Automation Project with Python & Netmiko and Paramiko and monitoring using Grafana + Promotheus(snmp_exporter)

 ![Network Topology](topology/lab.png)